 The guest rooms are warm and inviting with all the comforts of home.
 Amenities include daily maid service, cable TV, wifi, a full bathroom and complimentary reusable water bottles which can be filled at their spring water stations throughout the hallways.
 The hotel restaurant really picks up around nightfall.
 Locals and tourists alike mingle in the moonlight while enjoying dishes of fresh seafood.
 But for those seeking a dining excursion outside the hotel, the town of Puerto Ayora is full of eateries (not to mention dive shops, shopping destinations, and the Charles Darwin Research Station).

-Galapagos Island Eataries & Cuisine
+Eat: Galapagos Island Eateries & Cuisine

 For us, there were two Galapagos eatery experiences that stood out as incredible.
 LO & LO is a family-owned restaurant with delectable cuisine including ceviche, grilled fish, and empanadas.
 The smell of spices and fresh fish enticed us from a hundred yards away.
 The prices are fair and the food is outstanding!
 We tried several of their “must try” dishes, which didn’t disappoint.